lordmulder/Simple-x264-Launcher/ReadMe.txt

 the source file beforehand, e.g. by using the 'ffmsindex' tool.

-8. Custom Parameters
+9. Custom Parameters
 --------------------

 This application provides a "Custom Parameters" edit box.
-All command- line parameters you enter there will be passed to x264 unmodified.
-This way you can send arbitrary parameters to x264 - even such ones that are only available in patched builds of x264.
-See the x264 Wiki or the Help Screen for a list of available parameters.
+All command- line parameters that you enter there will be passed to x264 or x265 unmodified.
+You can send arbitrary parameters - even such ones that are only available in patched builds.
+See the x264/x265 manuals or the Help Screen for a list of available parameters.
 However be aware that the GUI will not check your parameters at all!
 Thus using an unknown or unsupported parameter will cause your encode to fail.
 Using an existing